Output Gap

 What Is the Output Gap?

-Potential GDP is not directly observable; it must be estimated using models that incorporate trend productivity growth, demographics, and the non-accelerating inflation rate of unemployment (NAIRU).
+Potential GDP is not directly observable; it must be estimated using models that incorporate trend productivity growth, demographic shifts, capital stock accumulation, and the non-accelerating inflation rate of unemployment (NAIRU).
+Different institutions, the CBO, IMF, OECD, and Fed, use meaningfully different methodologies, often producing estimates that diverge by 1–2 percentage points for the same economy at the same point in time.
 This inherent unobservability makes the output gap as much an art as a science, and revisions to estimates can be dramatic years after the fact.
+Perhaps most importantly, the gap is a ratio against an unobserved denominator: if potential GDP is revised downward, as happened substantially after the 2008 crisis, what looked like a recovering economy with a manageable gap can be recast as one that was already running hotter than believed.

 Why It Matters for Traders

 The output gap sits at the intersection of the Phillips Curve and central bank reaction functions.
 When the Fed or ECB models suggest a significantly positive output gap, rate hikes become more likely and more aggressive.
 When the gap is negative, accommodation is justified.
-For fixed income traders, output gap estimates are essential for anticipating central bank pivots before they are announced — a large negative gap in early 2020 justified not just zero rates but quantitative easing on an unprecedented scale.
+For fixed income traders, output gap estimates are essential for anticipating central bank pivots before they are announced, a large negative gap in early 2020 justified not just zero rates but quantitative easing on an unprecedented scale, compressing term premiums and driving 10-year Treasury yields below 0.7%.

 How to Read and Interpret It